aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Setting up a consumer to listen to Avro messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here's an example of a Kafka consumer in Python using the `confluent-kafka-python <https://github.com/confluentinc/confluent-kafka-python>`_ library to consume Avro-encoded messages.
+Here's an example of a Kafka consumer in Python using the `confluent-Kafka-python <https://github.com/confluentinc/confluent-kafka-python>`_ library to consume Avro-encoded messages.
 On a terminal window, run one of the following consumer code.
 You won't see anything happening yet since there's no message to consume yet.
 Keep the program running and you'll create the producer program in the next section.